Make your holiday sweeter by serving homemade Cranberry Cinnamon Rolls, made with yummy vegan eggnog!

-- Meanwhile make the Cranberry Jam: Combine cranberries, sugar, orange juice, and orange zest in a medium saucepan and bring to a boil.
+- Combine cranberries, sugar, orange juice, and orange zest in a medium saucepan and bring to a boil.
 Reduce heat to medium and let simmer gently for about 10 minutes, until most of the cranberries have burst open.
 Let cool completely.

-- Make the Cinnamon Filling: Combine brown sugar and cinnamon in a small bowl and set aside.
+- Combine brown sugar and cinnamon in a small bowl and set aside.

 - Remove from oven and push down center of dough so it deflates.
 Return dough to a floured surface, cover with towel again for 10 minutes while you bring out your fillings.

 - Roll our dough into approximately a 20"x13 " rectangle.

 - Spread softened butter over the entire surface of dough.
 Sprinkle evenly with cinnamon sugar mixture.

 - Spread cooled cranberry jam on top, leaving a 1" border.